Because giving is a part of the journey!

 Each month, For Chambers will donate a percentage of proceeds to an education organization that supports students from under-resourced communities.
-We included a list below of education organizations that we have supported so far (we launched March 2020).
+We included a list below (listed in chronological order of our donations) of education organizations that we have supported so far (we launched March 2020).

 Do you have an organization that For Chambers should support?
 Email us at email@example.com with more information.
 We love to create new connections!

 After-School All-Stars Atlanta (ASAS Atlanta) began in 1994 and provides free, comprehensive after-school programs that keep children safe and help them succeed in school and life.
 Additionally, about three years ago, ASAS Atlanta implemented their hot supper program with the intention of instilling healthy habits.
 Each evening, every student is able to sit down to a hot meal alongside peers and mentors.
 100% of the students in the program qualify for the Federal Free or Reduced Price Lunch program, which is an indicator of family income at or below the poverty line, so getting a healthy dinner on the table is a challenge for many of the families.
 Due to COVID-19, these programs were suspended, yet ASAS continued to support students by providing resources for at-home learning (https://afterschoolallstars.org/).